-Undergraduate Students: Post-Graduation Education and Employment Executive Summary The Office of Institutional Effectiveness (IE) administers three surveys related to undergraduate students' school and employment plans after graduation: - Graduating Senior Survey administered to students at the time they apply for graduation - Graduation Card Initiative administered to students at the graduation ceremony - Recent Graduate Survey administered to students who have graduated within the past three school years In combination, these surveys provide useful information in regard to graduate school and employment activities about students' initial post-graduate plans, their more solidified intentions at the time of graduation, and their actual experiences post-graduation.
-This report summarizes selected student self-reported responses from the surveys that were conducted during the 2013-14 academic year.
+Undergraduate Students: Post-Graduation Education and Employment 2014-15 Executive Summary

+The Office of Institutional Effectiveness (IE) administers three surveys related to undergraduate students' school and employment plans after graduation:

+- Graduating Senior Survey administered to students at the time they apply for graduation - Graduation Card Initiative administered to students at the graduation ceremony - Recent Graduate Survey administered to students who have graduated within the past three academic years

+In combination, these surveys provide useful information in regard to graduate school and employment activities about students' initial post-graduate plans, their more solidified intentions at the time of graduation, and their actual experiences post-graduation.
+This report summarizes selected student self-reported responses from the surveys that were conducted during the 2014-15 academic year.

-Graduating Senior Survey Each semester since fall 2009, students who have submitted a degree application by the deadline are sent an invitation to complete the online survey.
+Graduating Senior Survey

+Each semester since fall 2009, students who have submitted a degree application by the deadline are sent an invitation to complete the online survey.
 The goal of this survey is to gather exit information from graduating seniors about their experiences at UofL.
 Respondents are asked about their perception of and satisfaction with their time at UofL, including academic preparation, experience in major, academic support services and facilities, other student services and programs, student activities, and their plans following graduation.

+After Graduation

-After Graduation For the 2013-14 academic year, 833 students responded to the survey.
+For the 2014-15 academic year, 754 students responded to the survey.
 Students were asked to identify their most-likely principal activity upon graduation.
-Of the 833 respondents, approximately 62% (512) indicated full-time, paid employment as their anticipated main activity.
-Additionally, approximately 23% (194) indicated full-time graduate or professional school, 5% (41) indicated part-time graduate or professional school, 4% (31) indicated part-time paid employment, 1% (10) indicated military service, 1% (9) indicated additional undergraduate coursework, 1% (9) indicated volunteer activity (i.e. Peace Corps), 0.6% (5) indicated starting or raising a family, and 2% (19) indicated other as their anticipated main activities post-graduation.
+Of the 752 respondents to the question, approximately 57% (429) indicated full-time, paid employment as their anticipated main activity.
+Additionally, approximately 28% (211) indicated full-time graduate or professional school, 4% (33) indicated part-time paid employment, 3% (26) indicated part-time graduate or professional school, and approximately 8% indicated other main activities post-graduation [2% (12) indicated additional undergraduate coursework, 1% (9) indicated military service, 1% (7) indicated starting or raising a family, 0.4% (3) indicated volunteer activity (i.e. Peace Corps), and 3% (22) indicated other].

 Most likely principal activity upon graduation